Kankoda/Web/collections/_licensekit-features/binary-licenses.md

 ---
-title: Binary Licenses
+title: LicenseKit Binary Licenses

-hero-emoji: 🧑🏽‍💻
+hero-title: LicenseKit Binary Licenses

-description: LicenseKit can compile licenses into the product binary
+description: Compile licenses into your product binary
 ---

 ## Binary licenses

-[LicenseKit's](/sdks/licensekit) can compile licenses into the product binary.
-This is a great alternative when you need to ship your licenses together with your product, e.g. to be validated even when offline.
+[LicenseKit](/sdks/licensekit) can compile product licenses into a product binary.
+This is a great alternative if you need to ship licenses together with your product, with custom handling for each license.

-## How does it work?

-This may sound complicated, but is actually very easy.
-You just define your licenses with code that is compiled into the binary as part of building your product.

-Since binary licenses are compiled into the binary, you must release new versions of your software to add, remove and edit licenses.
+Binary licenses are validated on-device.
+This lets you validate product licenses even when the device is offline.
+You must however release new product versions to add, remove and edit licenses.

-You can choose if a license should expire on its expiration date, or if you want your customer to be able to keep using it in all versions where the license was active.
+To avoid having to release a new product version for each new license, you can generate encrypted license files from your binary licenses, which your customers can use to unlock your product.